tavily-ai/tavily-python/docs/docs/rest-api/api-reference.md

 * **`topic`: string (optional)** - The category of the search.
 This will determine which of our agents will be used for the search.
 Currently: only `"general"` and `"news"` are supported.
 Default is `"general"`.

+* **`days`: int (optional)** - The number of days back from the current date to include in the search results.
+This specifies the time frame of data to be retrieved.
+Please note that this feature is only available when using the `"news"` search `topic`.
+Default is `2`.

 * **`max_results`: int (optional)** -  The maximum number of search results to return.
 Default is `5`.

 * **`include_images`: bool (optional)** -  Include a list of query-related images in the response.
 Default is `false`.